What are the Better Business Reforms?

-There are more than 40 reforms in the Better Business Reforms package, most of which are contained in the Fair Trading Legislation Amendment (Reform) Act 2018 and the Fair Trading Legislation Amendment (Miscellaneous) Act 2018 which were passed by the NSW Parliament in late 2018.
+Most of the Better Business Reforms were contained in the Fair Trading Legislation Amendment (Reform) Act 2018 and the Fair Trading Legislation Amendment (Miscellaneous) Act 2018 which were passed by the NSW Parliament in late 2018.

 What's happened so far?

-The reforms result from a comprehensive review of legislation in the Better Regulation portfolio, in consultation with business and the wider community.
+The reforms resulted from a comprehensive review of legislation in the Better Regulation portfolio, in consultation with business and the wider community.

 In July 2018, the NSW government released the Easy and Transparent Trading Consultation Paper.
 Feedback was sought on an extensive set of consumer and small business reforms designed to cut red tape while improving consumer protection.